m-ashry-eg/SAA-C03/notes/README.md

 ### Elastic Cloud Compute (EC2)

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.

 - #### EC2 Characteristics

-  - **Definition**: Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
-  It is designed to make web-scale cloud computing easier for developers.

   - **Virtual Servers**: EC2 allows you to run virtual servers, known as instances.